 Effects of Exposure No information available.
-Indication of any immediate medical attention and special treatment needed Note to physicians Treat symptomatically.

-Section 5: Firefighting measures

-Suitable Extinguishing Media

-Suitable extinguishing media Fine water spray.
+Indication of any immediate medical attention and special treatment needed Section 5: Firefighting measures Suitable Extinguishing Media Suitable extinguishing media Water spray.
 Foam.
-Dry chemical.
-Carbon dioxide (CO2).
+Dry chemical or CO2.
 Unsuitable extinguishing media High volume water jet.

-Specific hazards arising from the chemical

-Specific hazards arising from the chemical

-Combustible solid.
-On burning will emit toxic fumes, including those of oxides of carbon.
-Dusts or fumes may form explosive mixtures in air.
-Avoid generation of dust.
+Specific hazards arising from the chemical Specific hazards arising from the chemical Combustible solid.
+On burning will emit toxic fumes, including those of oxides of carbon, oxides of sulfur and oxides of nitrogen.
 Most organic dusts are combustible and according to the circumstances under which the combustion process occurs, such materials may cause fires and/or dust explosions.
-Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions).
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion ^{ -} not disclosed by supplier (includingsecondary explosions).
 Dusts in the form of a cloud are only ignitable over a range of concentrations; in principle, the concepts of lower explosive limit (LEL) and upper explosive limit (UEL) are applicable to dust clouds but only the LEL is of practical use; - this is because of the inherent difficulty of achieving homogeneous dust clouds at high temperatures (for dusts the LEL is often called the "Minimum Explosible Concentration", MEC).
 When processed with flammable liquids/vapors/mists, ignitable (hybrid) mixtures may be formed with combustible dusts.
-Ignitable mixtures will increase the rate of explosion pressure rise and the Minimum Ignition Energy (the minimum amount of energy required to ignite dust clouds - MIE) will be lower than the pure dust in air mixture.
+Ignitable mixtures will increase the rate of explosion pressure rise and the Minimum Ignition Energy (the minimum amount ofenergy required to ignite dust clouds - MIE) will be lower than the pure dust in air mixture.
 The Lower Explosive Limit (LEL) of the vapour/dust mixture will be lower than the individual LELs for the vapors/mists or dusts.
 Usually the initial or primary explosion takes place in a confined space such as plant or machinery, and can be of sufficient force to damage or rupture the plant.
 If the shock wave from the primary explosion enters the surrounding area, it will disturb any settled dust layers, forming a second dust cloud, and often initiate a much larger secondary explosion.
 All large-scale explosions have resulted from chain reactions of this type.
 Dry dust can be charged electrostatically by turbulence, pneumatic transport, pouring, in exhaust ducts and during transport.
 Build-up of electrostatic charge may be prevented by bonding and grounding.
-Powder handling equipment such as dust collectors, drvers and mills may require additional protection measures such as explosion venting.
+Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting.
 A sudden release of statically charged materials from storage or process equipment, particularly at elevated temperatures and/ or pressure, may result in ignition especially in the absence of an apparent ignition source.
 One important effect of the particulate nature of powders is that the surface area and surface structure (and often moisture content) can vary widely from sample to sample, depending on how the powder was manufactured and handled which means that it is virtually impossible to use flammability data published in the literature for dusts.
-In the event of fire, cool tanks with water spray.
-Fire residues and contaminated fire extinguishing water must be disposed of in accordance with local regulations.

-Hazardous combustion products

-Oxides of carbon.
+Hazardous combustion products Oxides of carbon.
+Oxides of nitrogen.
+Oxides of sulfur.
+Hydrogen cyanide.
 Special protective actions for fire-fighters Special protective equipment and precautions for fire-fighters Firefighters should wear self-contained breathing apparatus and full firefighting turnout gear.
 Use personal protection equipment.
 Section 6: Accidental release measures Personal precautions, protective equipment and emergency procedures Personal precautions Avoid contact with skin, eyes or clothing.
-Avoid breathing dust or spray mist.
+Avoid generation of dust.
+Avoid breathing dust/fume/gas/mist/vapors/spray.
 Ensure adequate ventilation.
 Do not touch or walk through spilled material.
-Keep people away from and upwind of spill/leak.
-Avoid generation of dust.
 Evacuate personnel to safe areas.
 Wash thoroughly after handling.
-Use personal protective equipment as required.
-Other information Ventilate the area.
+Use personal protective equipment as required. all unprotected personnel.